Welcome to ITS! Learn more about our strategic partnerships with 5 MSPs!

 Deepfakes are the next cybersecurity epidemic to come out of the woodwork.
 They are difficult to spot and can enhance other scamming methods like phishing, social engineering, identity theft, manipulation of information, and more.
 Unfortunately, there's no sure solution against deepfakes as of yet.
 But there are things you can do to protect yourself, such as:

-• Adding Layers of Protection
+• Adding layers of protection

 • Using AI